sohjnthn/For-own-learning/README.md

 =

-Things to take note of before using the above Java/Python/JavaScript code:
+Things to take note of before using the above Java/Python/JavaScript code (For IntelliJ IDEA - Java, run the main Java file with the TestNG configuration, as the Gradle configuration has issues):

 [1]